ashutosh-wad/JAutoGrad/README.md

 # Usage

+## Using the ToyNetwork
 Below is a code snippet implementing a simple network with 2 inputs 3 hidden layers and 1 output which learns the XOR function.
+It is less customizable than the matrix method, but is also much easier to implement.

 ```Java
 import java.text.DecimalFormat;